MicrosoftDocs/SupportArticles-docs/Outlook/Client/deployment/how-to-manage-outlook-social-connector-via-group-policy.md

 ### Block social network contact synchronization

 This policy setting lets you block synchronization of contacts between Outlook and social networks.
 If you enable this policy setting, social network contact synchronization is blocked.
-If you disable or you do not configure this policy setting, social network contact synchronization is allowed.
+If you disable or you don't configure this policy setting, social network contact synchronization is allowed.

 This policy setting is controlled by the following registry information: